|Back to Main Print This Page Email to a Friend|

 - Abscesses, pain, inability to use teeth

-- A variety of health problems outside the mouth, from preterm labor to heart disease
+- Other health problems outside the mouth, from preterm labor to heart disease

 Healthy teeth are clean and have no cavities.
 Healthy gums are pink and firm.
 To maintain healthy teeth and gums, follow these steps: